YuZhang-UNSAT/YuZhang-UNSAT.github.io/_pages/about.md

 - Prior to entering Hunan University, I got my bachelor's degree from [Chongqing Jiaotong University](https://www.cqjtu.edu.cn/), supervised by Prof. Shiyong He.

 - My research interests cover the development of physics-informed data-driven modeling methodology for engineering practice.
-Recently, I focused on utilizing scientific machine learning tools, particularly physics-informed neural networks, and operator learning to solve problems in engineering practice.
+Recently, I focused on utilizing scientific machine learning tools, particularly physics-informed neural networks, and operator learning for identifying the constitutive model and surrogating the dynamical response of structures.

 - I am looking for a PhD position!
 Please feel free to contact me via **renyuhao@hnu.edu.cn** or **WeChat at 18983815201**, if you are interested in me.